MrPowers/neapowers/content/investing/landscape.md

 Superficial explanations don't tell the true story:

-* Zika virus, a mosquito bourne illness, isn't surprising in a country with the largest rainforest in the world
+* Zika virus, a mosquito borne illness, isn't surprising in a country with the largest rainforest in the world
 * A "corruption scandal" isn't surprising in a country that's one of the most corrupt in the world, as measured by the [Corruption Perceptions Index](https://en.wikipedia.org/wiki/Corruption_Perceptions_Index)

 Investors were just irrationally optimistic about Brasil in April 2011 and irrationally pessimistic about Brasil in January 2016.
 These irrational though patterns extended to emerging markets in general.